Passkeys - Design Your Solution

 Yet outcomes such as the following are also likely to occur, e.g. if the operating system APIs provided by one vendor do not synchronize passkeys issued by another vendor:

-• You cannot create a Google passkey in Chrome on macOS and then use it on Android
+• You cannot create a passkey in Safari on macOS and then use it in Chrome on Android.

 Users can run specialist third-party password managers such as Bitwarden to resolve passkey synchronization limitations.
 These can be a good choice in scenarios where you have control over user environments.